PropertyTechnology/PT-Documentation/ConsumerEnquiriesAPI/README.md

   List all enquiries created before the `date` (YYYY-MM-DDTHH:MM:SS)

 ### Updates to Enquiries
-You should periodically check for updates to enquiries.
-Some people fill out qualification questionnaires up to 72hrs later.
+You should query this endpoint for consumers who filled out the qualification profile form since the last time you checked.

+The request requires authentication (see above).

+GET `/qualification_profiles?:filters`

+Where `filters` is a set of filtering parameters, for example:

+* `q[updated_at_gt]=2017-10-25T10:23:56`

+  List all enquiries updated after the `date` (YYYY-MM-DDTHH:MM:SS)

+* `q[updated_at_lt]=2017-10-25T10:23:56`

+  List all enquiries updated before the `date` (YYYY-MM-DDTHH:MM:SS)

 ### Responses
 The response to a request will conform with the JSON API specification.

 #### Attributes
-The following attributes will returned for each consumer enquiry:
+The following attributes will returned for each new consumer enquiry:

 * `property_address` (string) - e.g. 40 Islington High St
 * `property_reference` (string, optional) - e.g. 123456